kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 ## Summary

-This KEP proposes a new API to allow users to control the amount of swap a container can use.
-The current swap behavior in Kubernetes is implicit and can lead to under-utilization of swap provisioned on the node.
-The explicit API control for swap enables k8s users to directly manage swap decisions for their workloads, eliminating assumptions about preferences.
-This KEP proposes to remove existing swap limitations for other features and QoS classes, e.g: In-Pod Place Pod Resize and CPU pinning in the Guaranteed class, allowing these workloads to also benefit from swap without restrictions.
-This proposal introduces a "WorkloadControlledSwap" mode where swap usage is explicitly defined by the user per container.
+This KEP proposes a new API to give users control over how much swap a container can use.
+The current swap behavior in Kubernetes is implicit, which can lead to under-utilization of swap provisioned on a node.
+Explicit API control for swap enables Kubernetes users to directly manage swap for their workloads, eliminating assumptions about their requirements.
+This proposal also removes existing swap restrictions for features like In-Place Pod Resize and for Guaranteed pods (e.g. those with CPU pinning), allowing these workloads to benefit from swap.
+This KEP introduces a "WorkloadControlledSwap" mode where swap usage is explicitly defined by the user for each container.
 This allows for better resource management and safer overcommitment of swap resources on a node.

 ## Motivation